Updated March 13, 2023

 The figure above depicts a typical functioning where it runs multiple guests on a host.

-So far we have discussed on a very high level of what hypervisor is, let’s go in deep and see what we can do with the hypervisor and the different types.
-As stated earlier there are mainly two types of hypervisor i.e. Type1 and Type 2.
-Let’s see the difference between both of them.
+So far, we have discussed on a very high level what it is; let’s go in deep and see what we can do with the hypervisor and the different types.
+As stated earlier, there are mainly two types of it, i.e. Type1 and Type 2.

 Type I Hypervisor

 This type runs directly on an underlying host system.
 It does not require any operating system as a base server.
 It has direct access to hardware resources.

 Examples of Type 1 are VMware, Citrix, ESXi, XenServer, and Hyper-V hypervisor.